 Regular exercise, in the morning, makes the body light and improves agni (digestive fire).
 Exercise should not be painful: work to half your capacity during winter and spring, and only mild exercise in other seasons.
 This is the best strategy for building sustainable, lasting strength.

 After exercising, it’s important to wash the body.
 Use hot water on the body and cool water on the head.
 And make sure not to eat until after you finish exercising and bathing!

 7. Get Dressed and Smell Nice

 These are just a few of the dinacharya: Ayurvedic rituals for good health.
-There’s many more, including: nasya (oil in the nostril), abhyaṅga (self massage with oil), karṇa pūraṇa (oil in the ears).
+There are many more, including: nasya (oil in the nostril), abhyaṅga (self-massage with oil), karṇa pūraṇa (oil in the ears).
 Stay tuned for a future blog post exploring oils in Ayurveda, and some of these other daily rituals!

 If you would like to experience these practices with a community, take a moment and explore our Accessible Ayurveda course!